-The Commercial and Structural areas' risk positions that are not specifically hedged against the market are transferred, through internal operations, to the market areas and/or CALCO and, from then on, they are considered to be incorporated in the respective portfolios.
+The Commercial and Structural areas' risk positions that are not specifically hedged against the market are transferred, through internal operations, to the Funding areas and/or CALCO and, from then on, they are incorporated in the respective portfolios.
 As such, they are daily evaluated through the VaR methodology.